-GPS models for 2017.
+Garmin offers two more high-end traditional auto GPS models.
 The (Est. $330) builds on the DriveSmart 51 LMT-S,

 adding a slimmer design, higher-resolution multi-touch screen and powered mount.

 goodies in favor of a built-in dash cam that continuously videotapes your drive

 (providing valuable evidence in case of a crash) and provides camera-assisted